Street voices

 What it means

-Means getting in touch with someone, usually by text, call, or DM, often in a casual friendly way.
-It can be about making plans, checking in, or reaching out after meeting someone.
-Super common in everyday US chat, and way more relaxed than saying contact them, which sounds like you're filing paperwork in a haunted office.
+It means getting in touch with someone, usually by text, call, or DM, in a casual friendly way.
+You use it for making plans, checking in, or reaching out after meeting somebody.
+Super common in everyday US and Canadian chat, and way more relaxed than saying contact someone, which sounds stiff and weirdly office-core.

 Usage examples